Parkinson's Disease and Mental Health

 Many times, the medications used to treat Parkinson's disease can cause these mental disturbances.
 Switching to different Parkinson's disease medication can sometimes control these disturbances.

 Some people may not be able to tolerate changes in their Parkinson's disease medications without increasing their symptoms.
 In these cases, it may be necessary to treat the mental disturbances with anti-psychotic medicines.
 However, there is a risk that traditional anti-psychotic medicines can worsen Parkinson's disease.
 Fortunately, there are other alternatives.
-Medications such as Zyprexa, Seroquel, and Clozaril can effectively control hallucinations at low doses without worsening Parkinson's disease symptoms.
+The medication pimavanserin (Nuplazid) was approved specifically to treat the psychosis associated with Parkinson’s disease.
+Other medications such as Zyprexa, Seroquel, and Clozaril can effectively control hallucinations at low doses without worsening Parkinson's disease symptoms.
 Clozaril is the least likely to worsen Parkinson's symptoms; but, unfortunately, there is a small chance (about 2%) that your white blood cell (cells that fight infection) count will drop.
 For this reason, your doctor will likely perform frequent blood tests to make sure your white blood cells stay at a certain level.

 If you are feeling depressed or experiencing any of the mentioned mental disturbances, talk to your doctor right away.
 There is likely a remedy that will make you feel better.